STONER22/PayAndTalk/README.md

 then add the bot as the **moderator** of the room.

 ### Setup
-1. Clone this repository or download the archive from the [releases] tab (https://github.com/gornostay25/PayAndTalk/releases)
+1. Clone this repository or download the archive from the [releases](https://github.com/gornostay25/PayAndTalk/releases) tab
 2. Setup virtual environment, if you need
 3. Install dependencies pip install -r requirements.txt
-4. Install and configure GATEWAY ([instruction] (/docs/EN/GAS.md))
+4. Install and configure GATEWAY ([instruction](/docs/EN/GAS.md))
 5. Run the script start.sh (Unix) або start.bat (Windows)
     * at firt
       1. Enter the phone number from your account